China won't allow Hong Kong leader to step down despite mass unrest: HK official

 “Suspending it actually means withdrawal ... it would be absolute political suicide to bring it back again,” the official said.

-Lam was voted in by an electoral college of Beijing-approved delegates, after Beijing rejected demands for universal suffrage in the city.

-The senior official said the protests had probably damaged Lam politically in the eyes of Beijing and it was “doubtful” that she would seek a second term.
+The official said the protests had probably damaged Lam politically in the eyes of Beijing and it was “doubtful” that she would seek a second term.

 Regina Ip, a member of the city’s top Executive Council and an adviser to Lam, told Reuters she did not think Lam would resign, despite the calls from the protesters.